TritonDataCenter/rfd/rfd/0026/README.md

 docker volume create --name wp-uploads --opt size=100g
 ```

-If the size provided is not one of those made available by `tritonnfs` [volume
+The size of the shared volume.
+If the size provided is not one of those listed
-packages](#volume-packages), the creation fails and outputs the list of
+as available by sending a request to [CloudAPI's ListVolumeSizes
-available sizes.
-The available volume sizes can also be listed with [CloudAPI's
+endpoints](#listvolumesizes-get-volumessizes), the creation fails and outputs
-ListVolumePackages endpoint](#listvolumepackages-get-volumepackages).
+the list of available sizes.

 Specifying a unit in the size parameter is required.
 Available unit suffixes are
 `m`, `M`, `g` and `G`.
 These suffixes are assumed to be expressed in terms of